 - Q: What is your hourly rate to review documents?

-- A: First five hours to identify or define the problem are $250.00 per man hour and thereafter $175.00 per man hour
+- A: First five hours of document review to identify the problem and background facts (when inspection is not possible) are $280.00 per man hour

 - Q: What is your hourly rate to provide deposition testimony?

 - A: $390.00 per man hour (1 hour minimum)